3 most common year-end giving mistakes & how to avoid them

 Why it matters—The generous church in action

 For example, the small congregation at Revolution Church in White House, TN was able to raise over $1,000 in a single week to help with recovery efforts for the 2020 tornado in central Tennessee.
-And the NorthStar Church in Kennesaw, GA launched a digital giving campaign that paid off over $6.5 million in debt, and they now give back $30,000 per month to partners in their community!
+And the Ethiopian Evangelical Church in Minnesota launched a digital giving campaign that quickly raised $500,000 towards a new church building!

 If your church would like to learn more about Subsplash Giving and how to encourage year-end giving in your church, [.blog-contact-cta]let’s chat![.blog-contact-cta]